-ARP is required to be a separate protocol, because IPv4 hosts don't know how to communicate with each other yet, because they don't have a way to communicate to the target IPv4 address ("The chicken and the egg problem").
-NDP on the other hand already works within IPv6, as every IPv6 host is required to have a self-assigned link local IPv6 address from the range fe80::/10 (compare RFC4291 [24]).
-NDP also does not require broadcast communication, because hosts automatically join multicast groups that embed parts of their IPv6 addresses [17], [63].
+ARP is required to be a separate protocol, because IPv4 hosts don't know how to communicate with each other yet, as they don't have a way to communicate to the target IPv4 address ("The chicken and the egg problem").
+NDP on the other hand already works within IPv6, as every IPv6 host is required to have a self-assigned link local IPv6 address from the IPv6 network fe80::/10 (compare RFC4291 [23]).
+While ARP uses broadcasting for address resolution, NDP uses multicasting.
+IPv6 hosts automatically join multicast groups that embed parts of their IPv6 addresses [16], [64].
 This way the collision domain is significantly reduced in IPv6, compared to IPv4.

 As seen later in this document (compare section 4.3.1), the requirement to generate checksums over payload poses difficult problems for some hardware targets.
 Even more difficult is the use of options within ICMP6.
-The problem arises from the layout of the options, as seen in the following quote and in figure 2.3:
+The problem arises from the layout of the options, as seen in figure 2.3 and the following quote:

-Figure 2.3: ICMP6 option fields
+Figure 2.3: ICMP6 Option Fields